riatelab/geotoolbox/README.md

 )
 ```

-**featurecollection** allows converting an array of features or an array of geometries to a well formated geosjon.
+**featurecollection** allows converting an array of features or an array of geometries to a well formatted GeoJSON.
 [Example](https://observablehq.com/@neocartocnrs/featurecollection?collection=@neocartocnrs/geotoolbox)

 ![featurecollection](img/featurecollection.svg)